mrvgao/EMRS-doc/docs/source/simulation.rst

 Simulation Deliverables
 =======================

-This section lists the **completed deliverables** of the Patrolling Trash-Collecting Robot project, organized by functionality.
+This section lists the **simulation deliverables** of the Patrolling Trash-Collecting Robot project, organized by functionality.
 For system overview and environment setup, see the **Project Introduction**.

 Simulated Functionality (`sim` branch)